 Fiat deposit and withdrawal operations require completion of institutional onboarding with approved fiat access.
 This flow applies to the institutional partner’s master account.
 For broker-managed sub-account fiat scope and constraints, see the Broker Program guide.

-Fiat operations require completion of institutional onboarding including KYB verification and fiat provider approval.
+Fiat operations require completion of institutional onboarding including KYB (Know Your Business) verification and fiat provider approval.
 See Institutional Onboarding for the full two-phase process.
-Fiat endpoints are not available until fiat access is explicitly approved.
+Fiat endpoints are not available until WhiteBIT explicitly approves fiat access.

-The fiat deposit endpoint works on demand.
-Contact WhiteBIT support and provide the API key to get access.
+The fiat deposit endpoint requires per-account activation.
+Contact WhiteBIT support and provide the API key to request access.

 Required parameters: